FIRST-Tech-Challenge/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/README.md

 > This class relies on java.nio.file.Paths, which is only available from SDK version 26 and onward.

 > [!Note]
-> This class is deprecated.
+> You probably will not need this class.

 A TeleOp that writes the [`TeamColor`](#TeamColor) and [`TeamSide`](#TeamSide) of the robot into external storage.